In the botanical sense, an “herb” is an herbaceous plant that lacks a woody stem and dies to the ground each winter.

 Remember that dripping wet plant leaves can lead to mildew growth and disease problems, so you want to water at the soil or ground level so the water can soak down and absorb into the roots.

-A small watering can makes this a little bit easier when it comes to small plants, even if your plants are outside.
+A small watering can (like this one: IMEEA Watering Can Modern Small Size -amazon) makes this a little bit easier when it comes to small plants, even if your plants are outside.

 You want to prune and harvest regularly so that your plants continue to grow and provide fresh herbs to use, but you need to store those someplace.